Heliote225/thermo_simulator/README.md

   enter into the folder thermo_simulator using: cd thermo_simulator

 STEP 3
-  launch file start.sh using: start.sh
+  enable the execution the file configuration.sh using: sudo chmod +x configuration.sh launch file configuration.sh using: ./configuration.sh this configuration file install automatically an apache server if it does not exist and also install php automatically

 STEP 4
-  you can now delete le folder thermo_simulator using: rm thermo_simulator
+  if you want to automate the launching of the python code when the raspberry pi start just do:
+      -copy this in the file /etc/rc.local just before the line 'exit 0':
+          /usr/bin/python3 /home/pi/Desktop/on_off.py &
+          /usr/bin/python3 /home/pi/Desktop/affichage.py &
+  restart the raspberry pi

 STEP 5
-  restart the raspberry pi
+  now, you can delete le folder thermo_simulator using: rm -rf thermo_simulator/

 Now the project is correctly deployed!

 All you have to do now is opening a navigator on another device (Computer or Mobile phone) and enter the local ip adress of your raspberry pi.